everymind/DearNeuroscience/index.md

 {% include toc icon="brain" title="Dear Neuroscience" %}

-# Upcoming events

-## May 24, 2019: "Touch and Proprioception"
+# Upcoming event on May 24, 2019: "Touch and Proprioception"

 Our next Dear Neuroscience event is themed around our senses of **touch** and **proprioception**, or **our ability to know where our body parts are without actively looking at them** - for instance, can you clap your hands with your eyes closed?
 For this event, we are excited to be working closely with physiologists, neurologists, and performance artists, largely enabled by a fantastic collaboration with the [National Centre for Circus Arts](https://www.nationalcircus.org.uk/).
 Other collaborators include [NeuroGEARS](https://neurogears.org/) and researchers from the [MA Art and Science course at University Arts London](https://www.arts.ac.uk/subjects/fine-art/postgraduate/ma-art-and-science-csm).

 This event will be held on **Friday, 24 May 2019, from noon to 5pm at the [Sainsbury Wellcome Centre for Neural Circuits and Behaviour](https://goo.gl/maps/BtRHagPzAuF2)**.
-We want to explore questions from YOU about our abilities to not only move, touch, and feel the world around us, but also [to sense our own body's movement and position in the world](https://en.wikipedia.org/wiki/Proprioception). **PLEASE COME DRESSED FOR MOVEMENT**, as many of our workshops involve active participation and movement.
+We want to explore questions from YOU about our abilities to not only move, touch, and feel the world around us, but also [to sense our own body's movement and position in the world](https://en.wikipedia.org/wiki/Proprioception).

-**EVENT SCHEDULE**
+Note: **PLEASE COME DRESSED FOR MOVEMENT**, as many of our workshops involve active participation and movement.

+## EVENT SCHEDULE

 **12:00 PM**
 Performance - *"Overstanding Upside-down: preparing for a future both on and off planet Earth"*